Zone 2 vs Tempo vs Threshold Training: When to Use Each

 Tempo Training

-Tempo training is a moderate-intensity effort that sits between easy aerobic work and threshold training.
+Tempo training is a moderate-intensity effort that sits between easy Zone 2 aerobic work and harder threshold training.
+It is harder than Zone 2 and easier than threshold, and it produces a distinct set of adaptations that neither of the adjacent zones can fully replicate.

 Typical characteristics: